America’s State-by-State KYB Problem

-The United States is often seen as one of the most transparent and well-regulated business environments in the world.
-With federal agencies like FinCEN, the SEC, and a mature banking compliance infrastructure, you would expect that verifying a business entity should be fairly straightforward.
-Yet for companies conducting Know Your Business (KYB) verification in the USA, the reality is far more fragmented, inconsistent, and time-consuming than most anticipate.
+The US is usually held up as one of the more transparent, well-regulated business environments in the world.
+Federal agencies like FinCEN and the SEC have a mature banking compliance infrastructure – on paper, verifying a business entity should be relatively straightforward.
+In practice, KYB in the US is messier than most people expect.

-Unlike countries with a single, centralized business registry, the US distributes corporate registration across 50 states, the District of Columbia, and multiple territories – each with its own rules, data formats, and levels of accessibility.
-For compliance teams, fintech platforms, and regulated businesses onboarding US companies, this creates a unique and often underestimated KYB challenge.
+The core problem is that corporate registration isn’t centralized.
+It’s spread across 50 states, the District of Columbia, and multiple territories, each running its own registry with its own rules, data formats, and levels of public accessibility.
+For compliance teams, fintech platforms, and regulated businesses onboarding US companies, that fragmentation creates a KYB challenge that tends to catch people off guard.

 The Decentralized Registry Landscape